darikoneil/Identification-of-Pattern-Completion-Neurons/README.md

 https://www.jneurosci.org/content/early/2021/08/19/JNEUROSCI.0051-21.2021

 ## Current Code
-This repo contains the code as in the associated publication.
+This repo contains the code as used in the associated publication.
 To see the latest implementation and toolbox, click [here](https://github.com/darikoneil/sturdy-octo-sniffle)

 ## Software Requirements